-TO THE AUDIT COMMITTEE

-THE CLEAR FUND d.b.a.
-GiveWell

-San Francisco, California
+TO MANAGEMENT THE CLEAR FUND d.b.a.
+GiveWell San Francisco, California

 In planning and performing our audit of the financial statements of THE CLEAR FUND d.b.a.
-GIVEWELL (Givewell) as of and for the year ended December 31, 2016, in accordance with auditing standards generally accepted in the United States of America, we considered GiveWell's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Fund's internal control.
+GIVEWELL (GiveWell) as of and for the year ended December 31, 2019, in accordance with auditing standards generally accepted in the United States of America, we considered GiveWell's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of GiveWell's internal control.
 Accordingly, we do not express an opinion on the effectiveness of GiveWell's internal control.